-Your individual rights
+Your individual rights:

 You have the following rights with respect to your health information the plans maintain.
-These rights are subject to certain Limitations, as discussed below.
-This section of the notice describes how you may exercise each individual right for the Flexible Spending Account and for the state activities relating to the self-insured plan and insured plans.
-Contact the Division of State Group Insurance, PO Box 5450, Tallahassee, FL 32314-5450 to obtain any necessary forms for exercising your rights.
-The notices you receive from Aetna or CVS/caremark will describe how you exercise these rights for the activities they perform.
+These rights are subject to certain limitations, as discussed below.
+This section of the notice describes how you may exercise each individual right for the flexible spending account and for DSGI activities relating to the health plans, HMOs and pharmacy benefits manager.
+Send your request to exercise your rights in writing to DSGI, PO Box 5450, Tallahassee, FL 32314-5450.
+The notices you receive from your health plan or HMO and the pharmacy benefits manager will describe how you exercise these rights for the activities they perform.

-Right to request restrictions on certain uses and disclosures of your health information and the Plan's right to refuse
+Right to request restrictions on certain uses and disclosures of your health information and the Plan's right to refuse:

-You have the right to ask Aetna to restrict the use and disclosure of your health information for Treatment, Payment, or Health Care Operations, except for uses or disclosures required by law.
-You have the right to ask Aetna to restrict the use and disclosure of your health information to family members, close friends, or other persons you identify as being involved in your care or payment for your care.
+You have the right to ask the plans to restrict the use and disclosure of your health information for Treatment, Payment, or Health Care Operations, except for uses or disclosures required by law.
+You have the right to ask the plans to restrict the use and disclosure of your health information to family members, close friends, or other persons you identify as being involved in your care or payment for your care.
 You also have the right to ask the plans to restrict use and disclosure of health information to notify those persons of your location, general condition, or death - or to coordinate those efforts with entities assisting in disaster relief efforts.
 If you want to exercise this right, your request must be in writing.

-Aetna is not required to agree to a requested restriction.
-And if Aetna does agree, a restriction may later be terminated by your written request, by agreement between you and Aetna (including an oral agreement), or unilaterally by Aetna for health information created or received after you're notified that Aetna has removed the restrictions.
-Aetna may also disclose health information about you if you need emergency treatment, even if Aetna had agreed to a restriction.
+The plans are not required to agree to a requested restriction.
+And if the plans do agree, a restriction may later be terminated by your written request, by agreement between you and the plans (including an oral agreement), or unilaterally by the plans for health information created or received after you're notified that the plans have removed the restrictions.
+The plans may also disclose health information about you if you need emergency treatment, even if the plans had agreed to a restriction.

-Right to receive confidential communications of your health information
+Right to receive confidential communications of your health information:

-If you think that disclosure of your health information by the usual means could endanger you in some way, Aetna will accommodate reasonable requests to receive communications of health information from the plans by alternative means or at alternative locations.
+If you think that disclosure of your health information by the usual means could endanger you in some way, the plans will accommodate reasonable requests to receive communications of health information from the plans by alternative means or at alternative locations.

-If you want to exercise this right, your request to Aetna must be in writing and you must include a statement that disclosure of all or part of the information could endanger you.
+If you want to exercise this right, your request to the plans must be in writing and you must include a statement that disclosure of all or part of the information could endanger you.
 This right may be conditioned on your providing an alternative address or other method of contact and, when appropriate, on your providing information on how payment, if any, will be handled.

-Right to inspect and copy your health information
+Right to inspect and copy your health information: